- Cell Biology

 Gene therapies aim to treat a disorder by delivering nucleic acid into a patient's cells to alter the genome and fix a genetic problem at its source.
-Gene therapy research is focussed on treating genetic disorders caused by a single gene mutation, for example cystic fibrosis or sickle cell anemia.
+Gene therapy research is focused on treating genetic disorders caused by a single gene mutation, for example cystic fibrosis or sickle cell anemia.

 There are several approaches under investigation within gene therapy research: replace a mutated gene that causes disease with a healthy copy of the gene, delete a mutated gene, or introduce a new gene into the body that will help to fight disease.
 Commonly, DNA that encodes a protein to replace a mutated protein is transferred to the cell packaged in a viral vector, a process known as viral transduction.
 The transferred genetic material enters the target cell nucleus, where it is translated into a functional protein, either to replace a faulty protein or to affect the functioning of other proteins.